-2018 is an exciting year for Sparta!
-We are working on the strategic renovation of our downtown corridor through the Sparta Downtown Streetscape & Waterline Project.
-This important initiative includes updates and improvements which will strengthen our infrastructure, support our economic development goals, and benefit our town for generations to come.
+2018 was an exciting year for Sparta!
+Finding it necessary to replace our existing 80-year old waterline, we have worked to create strategic renovation of our downtown corridor through the Sparta Downtown Streetscape & Waterline Project.
+This important initiative includes updates and improvements that will strengthen our infrastructure, support our economic development goals, and benefit our town for generations to come.

 We look forward to working with our citizens, local businesses, and project partners to ensure the initiative runs as smoothly as possible with minimal disruption to day-to-day downtown activities.
 This website, which will be updated through the year, is designed to keep you informed of our plans and progress.